 The euro is the most tangible proof of European integration: around 341 million people use it every day, making it the second most-used currency worldwide.
 The benefits of the common currency are immediately obvious to anyone travelling abroad or shopping online on websites based in another EU country.

-Currently, the euro (€) is the official currency of 19 out of 28 EU member countries.
+Currently, the euro (€) is the official currency of 19 out of 28 EU member countries which together constitute the Eurozone, officially called the euro area.

 Although all EU countries are part of the Economic and Monetary Union (EMU), 19 of them have replaced their national currencies with the single currency – the euro.
 These EU countries form the euro area, also known as the eurozone.